Inflectra/rapise-documentation/docs/Libraries/iOSObject.md

 <a name="DoClick"></a>
 #### DoClick

 Clicks in the middle of the control if offset is not specified.
+Clicking with offset requires Rapise 8.0+.

 ```javascript
 DoClick(x, y)